paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-2001-coordination-of-programs.md

 (2) **Funding.—** — An agency furnishing advice or assistance under this paragraph may expend its own funds for those purposes, with or without reimbursement, as may be agreed to by that agency.

-**(i) Donations.—** The Secretary may accept and use donations of money, property, personal services, or facilities for the purposes of this chapter.
+**(h) Donations.—** The Secretary may accept and use donations of money, property, personal services, or facilities for the purposes of this chapter.

 ### Statutory Notes